praths007/praths007.github.io/about.md

 Hi, I am Prathmesh Savale!

-I am a Data Science aficionado and maintain this blog to write about things that I find difficult to understand.
+I am a Data Science aficionado and I maintain this blog to write about things I find difficult to understand.
-I believe that the best way to be sure that I have understood a particular topic is to synthesize the central idea into a post, and keep revisiting it to master the concept.
+I believe that the best way to be sure I understand a particular topic is to synthesize the central idea into a post, and keep revisiting it to master the concept.

 I hold a bachelors degree in Computer Engineering from University of Pune.
 I have worked with Mu Sigma Inc. as a